Kilowatt Kit

 Up to £10,000

 England only.
-For off-gas-grid homes (not connected to mains gas) with an EPC of D or below.
-Covers solar PV, insulation, and low-carbon heating.
-Applied via local council.
+For off-gas-grid homes with an EPC of D or below.
+Covered solar PV, insulation, and low-carbon heating.
+Ended March 2025 — replaced by the Warm Homes Local Grant.

 🏛️